Raymond-Xiang/15674-Neural-Texture-Compression/README.md

 Independent of `train.py` — it trains a fresh `NeuralTexture` from scratch and then quantizes the stored grid values from float32 to 8-bit.
-Edit `texture_names` and the size setting at the bottom of the file first.
+Edit `textures` and the size setting at the bottom of the file first.

 **P8 — your own textures**